 MOM BOSSING

-MOM BOSSING: The Freedom to Create the Business You Love is a book filled with personal stories, resources, support, wisdom, and encouragement from a solopreneur who has been in the trenches as a mom boss.
-This step-by-step guide shares the truth, fears, tears, and cheers of being a mom who is building a business empire on her own terms.
+MOM BOSSING: The Freedom to Create the Business You Love is a book filled with personal stories, resources, support, wisdom, and encouragement from a solopreneur who has worked as a mom boss.
+This step-by-step guide shares the truth, fears, tears, and cheers of being a mom building a business empire on her own terms.
 If you are looking for a new career for the “second half of life,” venturing into direct sales, rocking a home business, or dreaming of leaving a dead-end job, this book provides the building blocks needed to move forward with a healthy dose of humor authenticity.
 In many ways, this book could also sport the tagline of Building a LIFE on Your Own Terms.

 Also available on IndieBound.com.